 (Source: Etude House)

-In 2020, and well into 2021 this beauty eCommerce trend is set to continue with brands such as Coca Cola partnering alongside eyeshadow giant, Morphe, whilst MAC branched out into new territory by announcing a collaboration with popular Chinese online multiplayer game, Honour of Kings, and Mentos lent their name to a new range by K-Beauty label Innisfree.
+n 2020, and well into 2021 this beauty eCommerce trend is set to continue with brands such as Coca-Cola partnering alongside eyeshadow giant, Morphe, whilst MAC branched out into new territory by announcing a collaboration with popular Chinese online multiplayer game, Honour of Kings, and Mentos lent their name to a new range by K-Beauty label Innisfree.

 It’s not just large brands taking advantage either: With digital advertising becoming an ever more convoluted space, co-branding with influencers is a new, effective way of combining two sets of audiences and generating excitement as well as sales and brand following.

 Colourpop released numerous collaborations with YouTuber Kathleenlights, who boasts over four million subscribers, along with multiple collaborations from smaller influencers.
-The makeup brand launched solely on social media and developed such a cult following that their popularity as a small brand skyrocketed them into selling at both Sephora and Ulta.
+The makeup brand launched solely on social media and developed such a cult following that its popularity as a small brand skyrocketed into selling at both Sephora and Ulta.

 Morphe released eyeshadow palettes with the likes of YouTubers James Charles and Jaclyn Hill.
 In 2017, one million Jaclyn Hill x Morphe palettes were sold, whilst a year later James Charles’ palette sold out ten minutes after its release.